 The Department of Biology is working hard to support all students in their endeavors to promote the health of living beings on this planet.
 To do this work, we need your support.
 Please think about giving \$50, \$200, or even \$1,000 to support your favorite cause!
 Funding priorities are describe below: +GIVING WHERE THE NEED IS GREATEST Unrestricted Gift | any amount By giving in this way, you allow us the flexibility to respond to rapidly changing needs. +PROMOTING STUDENT SUCCESS IN STEM DISCIPLINES Fund Endowed BioLuminary Awards | up to \$25,000 Our data show that hands-on learning has an enormously positive impact on graduation rates and is critical for launching scientific careers.
 You could consider a gift towards an existing award.
-For example, to the newly established Association of Biology Students endowment or in memory of beloved faculty members, Jim Duncan Felipe-Andres Ramirer Weber +CLIMATE LEADERSHIP Certificate in Climate Change Causes, Impacts, and Solutions up to \$10,000 Scholarships for First Cohort: Current use funds to off-set tuition costs for matriculated and non-matriculated students. +HOW TO GIVE By mail Please make your check or money order payable to the University Corporation, San Francisco State and mail to: Office of University Development San Francisco State University 1600 Holloway Avenue, ADM 153 San Francisco, CA 94132 Please indicate your funding priority on the check! (eg, Biology Unrestricted Gift or ABS BioLuminary Award) If you have any questions, please call 415-338-1042 or email at develop@sfsu.edu
+For example, to the newly established Association of Biology Students endowment or in memory of beloved faculty members, Jim Duncan Felipe-Andres Ramirez Wobor +CLIMATE LEADERSHIP Certificate in Climate Change Causes, Impacts, and Solutions up to \$10,000 Scholarships for First Cohort: Current use funds to off-set tuition costs for matriculated and non-matriculated students. +HOW TO GIVE By mail Please make your check or money order payable to the University Corporation, San Francisco State and mail to: Office of University Development San Francisco State University 1600 Holloway Avenue, ADM 153 San Francisco, CA 94132 Please indicate your funding priority on the check! (eg, Biology Unrestricted Gift or ABS BioLuminary Award)

+If you have any questions, please call 415-338-1042 or email at develop@sfsu.edu the Department of Biology to support ... (indicate a specific program here)

-Jessica Magaña and family celebrating first generation pride!
+Jessica Magaña and family celebrating with first generation graduate pride!

-Click here to make an online donation today SF State University College of Science & Engineering Online Donation Form
+Click here to make an online donation today